steadylearner/blog/posts/Docker/How to use Docker commands.md

 ## 4. How to use web frameworks with docker containers

 We installed Node relevant softwares for this part.
-If you use web frameworks from other languages, please refer to the workflow of this part only.
+If you use web frameworks from other languages, please, refer only to the workflow of this section.

 <details>
   <summary class="red-white font-normal hover cursor-pointer transition-half">Express</summary>

-Install the dependencies we will use inside the docker container with this.
+Install the dependencies we'll use inside the docker container with this:

 ```console
 $yarn add express chalk
 ```

-Then, we will build "Hello, World!" app with the JavaScript code below.
+Next, we'll build "Hello, World!" app with the JavaScript code below.

 ```js
 // server.js